 Applying to Rent With an Emotional Support Animal

-If a tenant applies to live in a no pets rental, they must be able to show proof that they own a registered, medically prescribed emotional support animal.
+If a tenant applies to live in a no-pets rental, they must be able to show proof that they own a registered, medically prescribed emotional support animal by producing an ESA housing letter.

 Tenant Protections Under the FHA